rabbittrix/BSS-OSS-Rust-Ecosystem/README.md

 - Rust 1.70+ (2021 edition)
 - PostgreSQL 12+ database
+- Redis (for caching, optional but recommended)
 - Cargo (comes with Rust)
 - Docker and Docker Compose (optional, for containerized setup)
+- Kubernetes and Helm (optional, for production deployment)

 ### Quick Start with Docker Compose (Recommended)